tomas-fryza/esp-micropython/lab6-serial/README.md

 1. Use breadboard, jumper wires, and connect I2C devices to ESP32 GPIO pins as follows: SDA - GPIO 21, SCL - GPIO 22, VCC - 3.3V, GND - GND.

    > **Note:** Connect the components on the breadboard only when the supply voltage/USB is disconnected!
-There is no need to connect external pull-up resistors on the SDA and SCL pins, because the internal ones is used.
+There is no need to connect external pull-up resistors on the SDA and SCL pins, because the internal ones are used.

    ![firebeetle_pinout](../lab2-gpio/images/DFR0478_pinout3.png)

-   * Humidity/temperature [DHT12](../../docs/dht12_manual.pdf) digital sensor
+   * Humidity/temperature [DHT12](../docs/dht12_manual.pdf) digital sensor

    * SH1106 I2C [OLED display](https://randomnerdtutorials.com/esp32-ssd1306-oled-display-arduino-ide/) 128x64

    * Optional: Humidity/temperature/pressure [BME280](https://cdn-shop.adafruit.com/datasheets/BST-BME280_DS001-10.pdf) sensor

-   * Optional: Combined module with [RTC DS3231](../../docs/ds3231_manual.pdf) (Real Time Clock) and [AT24C32](../../docs/at24c32_manual.pdf) EEPROM memory
+   * Optional: Combined module with [RTC DS3231](../docs/ds3231_manual.pdf) (Real Time Clock) and [AT24C32](../docs/at24c32_manual.pdf) EEPROM memory

-   * Optional: [GY-521 module](../../docs/mpu-6050_datasheet.pdf) (MPU-6050 Microelectromechanical systems that features a 3-axis gyroscope, a 3-axis accelerometer, a digital motion processor (DMP), and a temperature sensor).
+   * Optional: [GY-521 module](../docs/mpu-6050_datasheet.pdf) (MPU-6050 Microelectromechanical systems that features a 3-axis gyroscope, a 3-axis accelerometer, a digital motion processor (DMP), and a temperature sensor).

 2. Within the Thonny IDE, create a new script named `01-i2c_scan.py` and perform a scan to detect the slave addresses of connected I2C devices.
 Endeavor to determine the corresponding chip associated with each address.